latexds/.github/profile/README.md

 [there](https://github.com/latexds/latexds)

 ## Contributing
-If you found bug or want to improve LaTeXDS, feel free to send either PR or issue on either bot's or site's repository
+If you found a bug or want to improve LaTeXDS, feel free to send either PR or issue on either bot's or site's repository